kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

 During Alpha, updating the CRI API and thus enabling interactions with ContainerD as a runtime is not planned.
 Once the CRI API has been updated to pass the `WindowsContainerSecurityContext.CredentialSpec` during Beta, CRIContainerD should be able to access the credential spec JSON.
 At that point, CRIContainerD will need to be enhanced to populate the [windows.CredentialSpec]( https://github.com/opencontainers/runtime-spec/blob/master/config-windows.md#credential-spec) field of the OCI runtime spec for Windows containers with the credential spec JSON passed through CRI.

 #### Changes in Windows OCI runtime

 The Windows OCI runtime already has support for `windows.CredentialSpec` and is implemented in Moby/Docker as well hcsshim/runhcs.

 ### Risks and Mitigations

 #### Threat vectors and countermeasures

 1. Prevent an unauthorized user from referring to an existing GMSA configmap in the pod spec: The GMSAAuthorizer Admission Controller along with RBAC policies with the `use` verb on a GMSA configmap ensures only users allowed by the kubernetes admin can refer to the GMSA configmap in the pod spec.
 2. Prevent an unauthorized user from using an existing Service Account that is authorized to use an existing GMSA configmap: The GMSAAuthorizer Admission Controller checks the `user` as well as the service account associated with the pod have `use` rights on the GMSA configmap.
 3. Prevent an unauthorized user from reading the GMSA credential spec and using it directly through docker on Windows hosts connected to AD that user has access to: RBAC policy on the GMSA configmaps should only allow `get` verb for authorized users.

+#### Transitioning from Alpha annotations to Beta/Stable fields

+Logic to process annotations used to specify GMSA details in Alpha phase will be removed once the feature graduates to beta.
+Since the annotations are only used during the Alpha phase, this deprecation and removal is compliant with [Kubernetes guidelines] (https://kubernetes.io/docs/reference/using-api/deprecation-policy/#deprecating-a-flag-or-cli).
+When upgrading from a version of Kubernetes with GMSA support in Alpha to a version where GMSA support has graduated to Beta, pod yamls with annotations for GMSA will need to be rewritten to specify the GMSA details in securityContext fields.
+The opposite conversion will need to be authored in pod YAMLs when downgrading from a version with Beta support of GMSA to Alpha support.

 ## Graduation Criteria

 - alpha - Initial implementation with webhook and annotations on pods with no API changes in PodSpec or CRI.
-Kubelet and Dockershim enhancements will be guarded by a feature flag and disabled by default.
+Kubelet and Dockershim enhancements will be guarded by a feature flag `WindowsGMSA` and disabled by default.
 Manual e2e tests with domain joined Window nodes with Docker as the container runtime in a cluster needs to pass.
-- beta - Annotations will be superseded with new fields in PodSpec and CRI API.
-Annotations on a set of pods from a cluster upgraded from a Kubernetes version supporting GMSA configuration in alpha to beta will continue to be supported as mentioned in sections above.
-Feature flag will be enabled by default for Kubelet and dockershim.
+- beta - Support for the Alpha annotations will be removed and replaced with new fields in PodSpec and CRI API.
+GMSA Annotations on a set of pods from a cluster upgraded from a Kubernetes version supporting GMSA configuration in alpha will not be supported and cluster operator will need to rewrite the YAMLs to specify the fields in podspec that supersede the annotations.
+Removal of support for Alpha annotations is allowed by [Kubernetes guidelines] (https://kubernetes.io/docs/reference/using-api/deprecation-policy/#deprecating-a-flag-or-cli).
+Feature flag `WindowsGMSA` will be enabled by default for Kubelet and dockershim.
 Basic e2e test infrastructure in place in Azure leveraging the test suites for Windows e2e along with dedicated DC host VMs.
 Automated testing will target Docker container run time but some manual testing of ContainerD integration also needs to succeed.
 - ga - e2e tests passing consistently and tests targeting ContainerD/RunHCS  passing as well assuming ContainerD/RunHCS for Windows is stable.